This page is a work in progress and will grow in response to your questions.

 Could an adult donate a kidney to a child?

 Yes.
 It’s not uncommon for a parent to donate to their child—even a toddler.
 An adult-size kidney (about the size of a fist) can fit inside a young child’s body.

-How soon could I have a beer or other alcohol after donating?
+How soon could I have alcohol after donating?

 There are no donor-related restrictions other than avoiding alcohol while taking painkillers.